yuki04160/Predict-Digit-with-Generalized-Linear-Model-multi-class/README.md

 Generalized Linear Model (GLM) is a flexible generalization of ordinary linear regression.
 To be more specific, GLM allows for response variables that have error distribution models other than a normal distribution.
 In this project, I applied one type of GLM, Logistic Regression Model, to predict handwritten digits.
 Since it is a multiclass classification problem, I utilized Multi-class Logistic Regression, which is also called Multinomial Logistic Regression or Softmax Regression.
 ## Exploratory Data Analysis
 1. Plot Images
+2. Plot Digit Labels Distribution
-2. Examine Missing Value
+3. Examine Missing Value
-3. Split into Training (0.8) and Test (0.2) datasets
+4. Split into Training (0.8) and Test (0.2) datasets
 ## Data Modeling
 1.
 2.